Alexa Conners: Return to Invicta Fighting Championships

+Global Fight League

+Conners was scheduled to face Cat Zingano in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

 Personal life

 Conners' father, who suffered from mental illness killed his girl friend and took his own life.
 The event effected Conners deeply and she uses fighting as the platform to spread mental illness awareness and provide support for those who need help.